veilchen-web/veilchen/docs/api.rst

 To use :class:`MakoTemplate` as your default template engine, just import its specialised decorator and render function::

-  from bottle import mako_view as view, mako_template as template
+  from veilchen import mako_view as view, mako_template as template